 Even when individuals do not have the ability or time to get to a public meeting in person, they are able to participate remotely by watching the live broadcasts of the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area meetings.
-Through the City of Gainesville's franchise agreement with Cox Communications, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area conducts live broadcasts of all of its meetings.
+The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area conducts live broadcasts of all of its meetings on Cox Cable Channel 12.
 The electronic information broadcasts are replayed the following week on both the local public access channel and the rural television stations.
-The on-screen marquee encourages citizens to call with questions or comments about the meeting agenda items or discussion.
-During the initial broadcasts, the public can call-in live and make comments or leave a message with questions.

 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area retains a copy of the meeting videotape, which can be copied for a nominal charge or viewed at its office at no charge.
-In addition, meeting videos may be viewed at the following Alachua County "Video On Demand" websitehttp://alachua.granicus.com/ViewPublisher.php?view_id=8
+In addition, meeting videos may be viewed at the following Alachua County "Video On Demand" websitehttp://alachua.granicus.com/ViewPublisher.php?view\id=8